arturochian/gedr/_posts/2014-10-22-Proposed-Outline.md

 This outline and way of thinking about teaching R is greatly influenced by both [Software Carpentry](software-carpentry.org) and [Data Carpentry](http://datacarpentry.org/).
 I have borrowed a great deal of the materials from both places.

+For each of the lessons there is a blog post that describes what we are doing, provides some examples and also provides some hands-on exercises.
+I have written these as blog posts for use after the workshop.
+Additionally, all of the code for each lesson is available as a stand alone R script.
+During the workshop we will work mostly from the script.

+#Tentative Schedule

+## Wed, January 14, 2015

-## Introduction
+### Introduction
 - Getting R and RStudio going
 - Using packages
 - Using functions
 - Help!

-## Get
+### Get
 - Data types and structures in R
 - Reading data into R

-## Clean
+### Clean
 - Subset and Indexing
 - Reshaping and modifying data
+- Base and `dplyr`

-## Explore
+### Explore
 - Exploratory data analysis
 - Summary Statistics

+## Thursday, January 15, 2015

+### Analyze
+- Base statistics
+- Contributed Packages - Example with Random Forest

-## Visualize
+### Visualize
 - Base graphics
 - ggplot2

-## Analyze
- - Some "more advanced" statistics
- - ANOVA
- - regression (linear, logistic)
- - randomForest
- - pca
- - suggestions?

-## Advanced Topics (time/interest dependent)
+### Advanced Topics (time/interest dependent)
- - Programming with R
- - R as GIS
+- Show and Tell: R as GIS
- - Reproducible Research
+- Reproducible Research with Rstudio
- - Creating your own packages